 Do I need to take a boater education course?

 All individuals born on or after May 1, 1996 must successfully complete an approved course in boater education in order to operate a motorboat.
 For more information, go to the NYS PARKS website.

 Is there an age requirement to register a boat?

 No. There is no age requirement to own or register a boat in New York.
 However, there are restrictions according to age for legal operation.
 These restrictions are outlined in the pamphlet, "New York State Boater's Guide", issued by the Department of Parks, Recreation and Historic Preservation.

-Where do I the registration sticker on my boat?
+Where do I put the registration stickers on my boat?

 Put your registration stickers 18 inches from the bow on both sides of the boat.
 This is approximately the same position that the stickers are located when a boat is also required to have registration numbers on the hull.

 - 1. A New York State Driver License, Learner Permit, or Non-Driver ID card that is current or not expired for more than 2 years can serve as proof.
 If you don’t have one of these documents, you must provide other kinds of proof.